 Planned and unplanned liquid releases will be characterized consistent with the potential for on- and off-site impacts.
 The SRS EM Program will initiate notification of proper officials of unusual or unforeseen conditions and, where appropriate, will activate special environmental monitoring programs.
-Notification may be based on monitoring data from Liquid Effluent and/or notification from Facility Operations/Line Management as required by the Radiological Effluent Monitoring, Reporting, and Environmental ALARA Process.
-In the event of an unplanned release, a formal Courtesy
+Notification may be based on monitoring data from Liquid Effluent and/or Enhanced Tritium Monitoring programs or notification from Facility Operations/Line Management as required by the Radiological Effluent Monitoring, Reporting, and Environmental ALARA Process.
+In the event of an unplanned release, a formal Courtesy Notification would be initiated through the SRS emergency response process and Sample Data Management would be contacted through this process.

 Manual: 3Q1

 Procedure: 101

-Environmental Monitoring Program Management Revision: 5
+Environmental Monitoring Program Management Plan Revision: 3

-Plan Page: 11 of 61
+Page: 12 of 65